Michelle Sultage RN

 Maryland law required ALL public, prekindergarten, kindergarten, and first-grade students to have a DHMH 4620 Blood Lead Testing Certificate on file in the health record.

 If your child needs medication or medical procedures while in school please refer to the following forms.

 IMPORTANT NOTE: A separate order form is needed for each medication/procedure and a new order is needed for each school year.

-Hand washing is the number one way to stop the spread of disease.
+- Hand washing is the number one way to stop the spread of disease.
 Twenty seconds of soap and water scrubbing before meals and after bathroom breaks is a great way to start this healthy habit.
 Encourage this practice at home.
-Your child will perform better in school if he/she has good attendance.
-To keep your child well:

 - Ensure adequate exercise and rest periods.